theglobehead/morse-code/README.md

 # morse-code

+Here is the link to the site: https://theglobehead.github.io/morse-code/

 ## About

 This is a simple sate for my programming class.
 It depends on scss an jquery.

 ## To run the site locally: